 COURSE DESCRIPTION: This course provides an in-depth exploration of altered structural and physiological adaptation processes and how they apply to assessment and treatment of disease and injury with an emphasis on conditions encountered in athletic training and health care.

-ATR 6145 ORTHOPEDIC SPORTS MEDICINE CLINICAL ROTATION.
-(2 cr) This 4-week, full-time clinical immersion experience occurs in an orthopedic physician practice.
-Students will participate in an inter-professional health care team focused on orthopedic assessment, clinical procedures, and surgical observations with patients across the lifespan.
-Students will be required to gain a minimum of 150 hours of patient care experience
+COURSE DESCRIPTION: This 3-week, full-time clinical experience occurs in an orthopedic physician practice setting.
+Students will participate in an interprofessional health care team focused on orthopedic assessment, clinical procedures, and surgical observation with patients across the lifespan.
+Students will complete a minimum of 100 clinical hours.

 ATR 6215 LEADERSHIP & MANAGEMENT IN ATHLETIC TRAINING (3 cr)